Constipation

 7. Loose stools are rarely present without the use of laxatives.

-Types of functional constipation
+Types of Functional Constipation

 • Normal transit constipation, including irritable bowel syndrome with constipation (most common)